-Evidence regarding the relations between the constructs represented in a measure and other variables, such as variables that the constructs are expected to predict, is an important component of the validity evidence for a given measure (AERA, APA, & NCME, 2015).
-The relationship between cognitive abilities and academic achievement have been of interest to researchers and practitioners for decades (e.g., Hollingworth & Cobb, 1928; Jensen, 1969; Letteri, 1980; Swanson, 1994).
+Evidence regarding the relations between the constructs represented in a measure and other variables, such as variables that the constructs are expected to predict, is an important contribution to the validity evidence gathered for a given measure (AERA, APA, & NCME, 2015).
+The relationship between cognitive abilities and academic achievement has been of interest to researchers and practitioners for decades (e.g., Hollingworth & Cobb, 1928; Jensen, 1969; Letteri, 1980; Swanson, 1994).
 Further, one of the primary uses of measures of cognitive abilities continues to be to make decisions regarding educational programming (Kranzler, Benson, & Floyd, 2016).
-The Woodcock Johnson IV (WJ IV; Schrank, McGrew, & Mather, 2014) was developed to measure cognitive abilities, academic achievement, and oral language..
-The WJ IV Technical Manual (McGrew, LaForte, & Schrank, 2014) presents correlations among all tests and correlations among all clusters, but it does not report information regarding the relationships (i.e., correlations) between individual tests and clusters.
-Further, given that the stated purpose of the WJ IV emphasizes its utility in the assessment of "important abilities" (McGrew, LaForte, & Schrank, 2014, p.8) in educational and clinical settings for a broad age range, it is important to examine the potential developmental trends for these associations.
-Fine grained age-specific developmental information is currently unavailable, as much of the WJ IV technical manual focuses on reporting correlational data for specific age groupings (e.g., ages6 to 8, 9 to 13, 14 to 17).. this study aims to address the following research questions:
+The WJ-IV (Schrank, McGrew, & Mather, 2014a) was developed to measure cognitive abilities, academic achievement, and oral language.
+The WJ-IV Technical Manual (McGrew, LaForte, & Schrank, 2014) presents correlations among all tests and correlations among all clusters, but it does not report information regarding the relationships (i.e., correlations) between individual tests and clusters.
+Further, given that the stated purpose of the WJ-IV emphasizes its utility in the